 HPV is a family of over 100 different virus strains, affecting different parts of the body.
 Around 30 types of HPV can affect the skin around the genitals, though most cases of infection with HPV cause no visible symptoms.
 However, around 90% of genital wart cases are caused by two particular HPV strains; type 6 and type 11.

 Genital warts are usually spread through vaginal or anal sex, even while using condoms, or through sharing sex toys.
 Since the infection is spread by skin-to-skin contact, penetrative sex need not take place to infect another person.

-It may take months or even years for warts to physically appear following an infection with HPV.
-The infection is more likely to be transmitted when warts are present on the skin, however the virus may still be passed on when no warts exist.
+It may take months or even years for warts to physically appear following infection with HPV.
+The infection is more likely to be transmitted when warts are present on the skin, however, the virus may still be passed on when no warts exist.

 Diagnosis and treatment

-Genital warts can be identified though examination of the genital area by a health professional.
+Genital warts can be identified through examination of the genital area by a health professional.
 Certain types of treatment will be required depending on the type, size, quantity and location of the warts.

 Two types of treatment option exist for genital warts.
 A topical treatment in the form of a cream or lotion can be applied to the warts regularly until they disappear.
 Alternatively, warts can be destroyed through freezing (cryotherapy).